janosgyerik/webdict/checklists/architecture.md

         - hide if only one dictionary
     - search type radio buttons
         - exact match
-        - find by prefix, suffix, fragment
+        - find by prefix, suffix, partial
     - find similar
     - no need to expose more
 - Sensible default options